michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. With trumpets and sound of cornet make a joyful noise before the Lord, the King.

-7. Let the sea roar, and the fulness thereof; the world, and they that dwell therein.the fulness…: or, all it containeth
+7. Let the sea roar, and the fulness thereof; the world, and they that dwell therein.

 8. Let the floods clap their hands: let the hills be joyful together